-\subsubsection{Score Matching within Subintervals}
+\subsubsection{Score Matching Within Subintervals}

-A key challenge in \ourmodel is that clean data samples $\vx_0$ are inaccessible in all but the final phase.
-Consequently, the training objective for the fake diffusion model $\boldsymbol{F}_{\boldsymbol{\theta_k}}$ in Eq.~\ref{eq:FlowMatchTarget} is no longer applicable.
-To address this, we derive a training objective based on score matching within subintervals.
-Assume we have observations $\vx_s \sim p(\vx_s)$ at an intermediate timestep $s$ where $0< s < 1$.
-The diffusion model $\boldsymbol{\psi}_{\boldsymbol{\theta}}$ can be optimized within the subinterval $(s, 1)$ using the following objective, derived from Eq.~\ref{eq:FlowMatchTarget_2}:
+A central challenge in \ourmodel is that clean samples $x_0$ are inaccessible in all phases except the final one.
+Consequently, the training objective for the fake diffusion model $\boldsymbol{F}_{\boldsymbol{\theta_k}}$, as presented in Eq.~\ref{eq:FlowMatchTarget_in_DMD}, becomes inapplicable.
+To address this, we derive a training objective based on score matching over a subinterval, which yields unbiased score estimates.
+Specifically, a diffusion model $\boldsymbol{\psi}$ trained over the full interval $t \sim \mathcal{T}(0, 1)$ via Eq.~\ref{eq:FlowMatchTarget_1} should instead be optimized over the subinterval $t \sim \mathcal{T}(s, 1)$ using the following loss: